A Surprisingly Difficult Question

 Write them all down.

 It’s likely that each of these stressors involve a third party.
-It’s caused by the customer.
+It’s caused by a customer.
 Or your boss.
 Or the local council.
 Or your supplier.
 Or your neighbour.
-Or your mother-in-law, etc.
+Or your mother-in-law, etc. You get the idea.

 But stop and think for a moment - how much control do you have in each of these situations?
 What choices are you making in each one?